Music censorship: United States

 Gangsta rap generated controversies due to its often-provocative subject matter.
-"Fuck tha Police", a song from N.W.A.'s debut album Straight Outta Compton, proved to be especially controversial; the song criticized police brutality and racial profiling, and contained lyrics condoning violence against police officers.
+"Fuck tha Police", a song from N.W.A's debut album Straight Outta Compton, proved to be especially controversial; the song criticized police brutality and racial profiling, and contained lyrics condoning violence against police officers.
 Civil rights activist C. Delores Tucker was also notable for her opposition to gangsta rap.
 She was known for distributing flyers outside record stores, as well as buying stock in media companies so she could protest the songs at shareholders' meetings.
 Tucker was notably dissed in other songs over her criticism of the genre, including Tupac's "How Do U Want It".
 Tucker sued Tupac's estate for emotional distress and slander over the song; the suit was later dismissed.

-In 1990, Floridan political activist Jack Thompson targeted the Miami-based 2 Live Crew and their album As Nasty As They Wanna Be (which featured songs such as "Me So Horny"), claiming that it was obscene.
-In March 1990, the group filed a lawsuit in a U.S. district court to overturn a Broward County ruling that declared the album obscene, but it was upheld by Judge Jose Alejandro Gonzalez Jr. In 1992, the Eleventh Circuit Court of Appeals overturned the Gonzalez ruling, as the case presented insufficient evidence that the album met the definition of obscenity set by the Supreme Court (which includes a lack of artistic merit).
+In 1990, Floridan political activist Jack Thompson targeted the Miami-based 2 Live Crew and their album As Nasty as They Wanna Be—which featured songs such as "Me So Horny"—claiming that it was obscene.
+In March 1990, the group filed a lawsuit in a U.S. district court to overturn a Broward County ruling that declared the album obscene, but it was upheld by Judge Jose Alejandro Gonzalez Jr. In 1992, the Eleventh Circuit Court of Appeals overturned the Gonzalez ruling, as the case presented insufficient evidence that the album passed the Miller test established by the Supreme Court to determine whether a work is obscene (which includes a lack of artistic merit).

 The television channel MTV was also known for censoring objectionable content from music videos, and restricting some particularly-controversial videos to late-night airplay—such as The Prodigy's "Smack My Bitch Up" due to its violent imagery and misogynistic lyrics, and Sir Mix-a-Lot's "Baby Got Back" for its suggestive subject matter.
 Several Madonna videos have also been banned by the channel, including the sexually-explicit "Justify My Love" and "Erotica".
 Due to its violent content, MTV and sister channel VH1 only played "What It Feels Like for a Girl" once in late-night hours for its world premiere, and refused to add it to their regular rotation.
 Madonna's label subsequently sought other outlets for the video: the women's cable network Oxygen aired it during its music program Daily Remix, AOL streamed it online, and it was released on DVD.